Harriet (1809 ship)

 Harriet was launched in Massachusetts in 1809.
-The British captured her and on 13 January 1813 a prize court condemned her.
+The British captured her and on 13 January 1813, a prize court condemned her.
 New owners retained her name.
 She became a West Indiaman, and made one voyage to New South Wales.
-Between 1818 and 1832 she made four complete voyages as a whaler in the British southern whale fishery.
-She was lost in October 1833 in the Seychelles on her fifth whaling voyage.
+Between 1818 and 1832, she made four complete voyages as a whaler in the British southern whale fishery.
+She was lost in October 1833, in the Seychelles on her fifth whaling voyage.

 Career

 Harriet first appeared in Lloyd's Register (LR) for 1814.

 LR shows Harriet, Jones, master, leaving for Bombay on 8 July 1817, sailing under a licence from the British East India Company.
 However, that report appears to be in error.

-Harriet arrived at Hobart Town on 21 March 1817, and at Port Jackson on 11 May 1817 from London, with passengers and merchandise.
+Harriet arrived at Hobart Town on 21 March 1817, and at Port Jackson on 11 May 1817, from London, with passengers and merchandise.
 She left for New Zealand 28 June.
 She returned to Port Jackson from New Zealand in September, with "spars, etc.", and sailed for London in December.
 She arrived back at Gravesend on 21 June 1818.

-LR reported that on 9 September 1818 Harriet, J.Jones, master, had again sailed for Bombay.
+LR reported that on 9 September 1818 ,Harriet, J.Jones, master, had again sailed for Bombay.
 This too appears to be in error.

 1st whaling voyage (1818–1822): Lloyd's List reported in September 1818 that Harriet, Jones, master, from London to New South Wales, had on 11 September arrived at the Downs, leaky.
 She had run onto the Margate Sands and would have to put back into the Thames to repair.

 Captain James Jones sailed on 20 September for New Zealand, the Pacific Ocean, and New Zealand.
-No.5315.
 She left on 20 September bound for Australia, New Zealand, the Pacific Ocean, and Chile.
 On 1 December she was at Bona Vista (Boa Vista, Cape Verde), on her way to "New Holland".

 Harriet arrived at Sydney in ballast on 12 February 1819; she sailed for the whale fishery on 6 March.
 She was reported to have been at Chile and New Zealand in 1821.
-She arrived back in London on 31 May 1822 with 317 casks of sperm oil and 330 tons of whale oil.
+She arrived back in London on 31 May 1822, with 317 casks of sperm oil and 330 tons of whale oil.